jamesholland-uk/examples/terraform-deploy-vm-series/gcp-single-vm-series/README.md

-See full description and instructions [here](../single-vm-series.md)
+See the description and instructions for this example code [here](../single-vm-series.md)

 Or see the directory contents [here](./)